Steve53/examples-socket/docs/01-hello-socket.md

 write(sockfd, "GET / \r\n", 8);
 ```

-The response is in `buffer`.
-Write the contents of `bufferr` to stdout.
+To get the response, read from the socket into `buffer`.
+Also write each
+character to stdout.

 ```
 while( (i=read(sockfd, buffer, 8196)) > 0)